mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The user's intent in this case is clearly to use the replica set, despite the outdated seed list.
 So this spec requires clients to remove B from the TopologyDescription and keep the TopologyType as Unknown.
-Then when A's respone arrives, the client can set its TopologyType to ReplicaSet (with or without primary).
+Then when A's response arrives, the client can set its TopologyType to ReplicaSet (with or without primary).

 On the other hand,